-I am a graduate student in the Department of Philosophy at the University of Pennsylvania.
-My area of interest is the philosophy and history of psychology.
-I focus on theories of emotions, especially emotional consciousness and its causes and effects.
-My primary doctoral advisor is Gary Hatfield.
+I earned my PhD in 2018 from the Department of Philosophy at the University of Pennsylvania.
+My areas of interest are philosophy of psychology and philosophy of science more broadly.
+I focus on theories of emotions, especially emotional consciousness and its relationship with perception.
+My primary doctoral advisor was Gary Hatfield.

 On this website you can read up on my various research projects and the courses I have taught or am teaching.
 The most recent version of my curriculum vitae is available by clicking here or on the link in the navigation bar.